couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 Once your cluster is ready:

-1. **Create an API Key:**
+1. **Create an API Key on Organization Level:**

-    - Go to Organization Setting.
+    - Go to **Organization** Settings
     - Click on "API Keys", "Generate Key"
     - Choose a Key Name, check all Organization Roles
-    - Click on "Generate Key".
+    - Click on "Generate Key"
     - Make sure you copy the API Key and API Secret

-2. **Allow Your IP:**
+> [!CAUTION]
+> **API Secret** of API Key will only be shown once you've created the API Key, hence do not forget to copy the API Secret or "Download" the whole key on the creation window.

+2. **Assign Allowed IP Addresses for your Cluster:**

-   - Go to "Settings" → "Allowed IP Addresses"
+   - Go to **Cluster** "Settings" → "Allowed IP Addresses"
    - Click "Add Allowed IP"
    - Add your current IP (or use 0.0.0.0/0 for testing)